JanetVictorious/terraform-k8s-example/README.md

 ❗  Because you are using a Docker driver on darwin, the terminal needs to be open to run it.
 ```

 This opens a tunnel to your service with a random port.
-Grab the URL at the bottom right box and use it in the curl command like this in Linux/Mac:
+Grab the URL at the bottom right box and use it in the curl command like this:

 ```bash
 curl -X POST http://127.0.0.1:49688/predict \